jSagvold28/Skills-4/README.md

 ## Images will be coming as the app has more image assets. (as of 11.25.22 at 4:11pm)

+# This app is made in Swift and SwiftUI, so if a Objective C or UIKit developer, this repository is not for you.

+## I am a new iOS Developer, developing in Swift and SwiftUI, I may try out UIKit later on to seee if I do like UIKIt

 # If found a bug, please report in the Issues tab